Shameful Nuisance

 Why do you protect the privacy of your donors?

-Many of our donors are graduate students and faculty at the earliest stages of their career.
-Doing this work in a college town where many people work at the same institution is hard.
+We maintain a strict firewall between our finances and our writers so that donations do not influence what we write about.
+But we know from our treasurer that many of our donors are graduate students and faculty at the earliest stages of their career.
+Doing this work in a college town where many people work at the same institution is hard, particularly when it may affect career trajectories.
 We keep our donors private to protect them and to ensure that they are not harassed.

 We appreciate you contributing so that we can continue to expand these efforts to make our community more inclusive and vibrant.